bportaluri/WiFiEsp/README.md

 It can serve as either a server accepting incoming connections or a client making outgoing ones.
 The WiFiEsp library is very similar to the Arduino [WiFi](http://www.arduino.cc/en/Reference/WiFi) and [Ethernet](http://www.arduino.cc/en/Reference/Ethernet) libraries, and many of the function calls are the same.

-It is still an alpha version but works fine already.
+Supports ESP SDK version 1.1.1 and above (AT version 0.25 and above).

 ##Features

 - APIs compatible with standard Arduino WiFi library.
-- Use AT commands of standard ESP firmware.
+- Use AT commands of standard ESP firmware (no need to flash a custom firmware).
 - Support hardware and software serial ports.
-- Debugging features.
+- Configurable tracing level.

 ##ToDo